REVIEW

 A third sleep-induced thought was : I was wondering why a youngish person, thirty-eight-years-old, would want to write a memoir, when his parents are still alive, and most of his adult life still pirouette on the horizon.
 It is, after all, a huge embarrassment to the family within their cultural context.

-"Little Failure" and I had enough shutzpah as well as eloquence, to revenge myself on them.
+Then I thought about the title of the book and realized I probably would have done the same if my parents called me"Little Failure" and I had enough shutzpah as well as eloquence, to revenge myself on them.
 My reaction to something like that , in my own humble scribbles, would have been "It takes one to know one!"
 Not that I think it was the intention in this tale.
 Mmm, perhaps it was!

-Beyond the often hilarious, witty tale, lies the image of, and I am borrowing the words of Ralph Ingesoll, ' an elephant being dressed in a hooped skirt and ruffled pants to make her look like a crinoline girl'
+Beyond the often hilarious, witty tale, lies the image of, and I am borrowing the words of Ralph Ingesoll, ' an elephant being dressed in a hooped skirt and ruffled pants to make her look like a crinoline girl'.

 In one instance, as a young boy, he wrote a story, "Lenin and His Magical Goose" in which Lenin gets off his granite pedestal, gets onto the goose , flies over to Finland and bombard the 'hapless Fins' with the thick Soviet cheese.